vhoulbreque/road-simulator/README.md

 ## Getting started

 The following code is meant to be in the road_simulator directory.
-Please adapt `./src/` and `./ground_pics`to fit your curent layout.
+Please adapt `./src/` and `./ground_pics`to fit your current layout.
 ```python
 import sys
 sys.path.insert(0, './src/')
 ```

-Each simulator is composed of layers to make it is easy to adapt to your particular situation/track.
+Each simulator is composed of layers to make it easy to adapt to your particular situation/track.
 The simpliest type of generator is the default `Simulator` object:
 ```python
 from simulator import Simulator